Chapter 4: File Operations and Exception Handling

 finally:

-block contains code that will always be executed, regardless of whether an exception is raised or caught.
-Here's an example using a finally
+# Code that will always be executedIn this syntax, the finally block contains code that will always be executed, regardless of whether an exception is raised or caught.
+Here's an example using a finally block to ensure that a file is closed, whether an exception occurs or not:

 file = None